nhatquangz/nhatquangz.github.io/_posts/2020-11-01-replicatate-monzo-card-animation.md

 1. Create some variables which are used to calculate the position of item. dX, dY have negative value as we want to move the item in the opposite its axis.
 2. `contentOffsetX` tell us how much distance we have scrolled and we will update the position according to this value.
 The animation is: the item changes its position when `contentOffsetX` changes and it reaches its threshold (dX, dY) when `contentOffsetX >= itemWidth`.
 3. Set item Y axis to the calculated value.
 Condition `contenOffsetX > 0` make sure that content is being scrolled from right to left (collectionview is not in bounding state).
 4. Set item X axis.
 We can set directly item Y to calculated value as it does not change while scrolling, however for X axis we set `newX`value plus `contentOffetX` to keep the item in screen.
-When scrolling, you feel it does not change, but it is acctully moving along with scrollview's content.<br>
+When scrolling, you feel it does not change, but it is actually moving along with scrollview's content.<br>
 When reaching the last item, we want our card move along with the item before the last one.
 So we get `max` value which is the position of that item and update the card this value when `contentOffsetX + newX` exceed `max - 10`.(10 means that we want the left edge of our card stick a little before)

 The last step we need to do is to make cards automatically scroll to center.
 We will override `targetContentOffset` function in the custom layout class `MonzoCollectionViewLayout` and return the offset we expect.
 In this case, we will take the nearest card to center.
-To know which is the nearest card, we collect all visiable attributes and make a comparison to get the smallest value.
+To know which is the nearest card, we collect all visible attributes and make a comparison to get the smallest value.

 ```swift
 override func targetContentOffset(forProposedContentOffset proposedContentOffset: CGPoint, withScrollingVelocity velocity: CGPoint) -> CGPoint {